guptaakshitaa/FreshFirst/README.md

 # FreshFirst
-Sure.
-Here's a cleaner, more professional, and concise version of the README without emojis:

----

 # Inventory Risk Prediction using Logistic Regression

 This project implements a logistic regression model to identify inventory items at risk of expiration.
 It is intended for suppliers and warehouse managers handling perishable or time-sensitive goods.